MikheyevLab/ecology-textbook/book/content/competition.md

     |\EndTable $$ }

 The zero-growth point, $R^\star$, is important in the theory of resource competition.
-It is the amount of resource that just barely sustains the species.
-If the resource level is less than $R^\star$, the species dies out; if it is greater, the species grows and expands.
+It is the amount of resource that just barely sustains the species.If the resource level is less than $R^\star$, the species dies out; if it is greater, the species grows and expands.
 The resource level in the environment therefore is expected to be at or near the $R^\star$ value of the dominant species.
 If it is above that level, the population grows, new individuals use more resource, and the resource level is consequently reduced until growth stops.

 $R^\star$ can be measured in the greenhouse or the field.
 In the greenhouse, for example, you might arrange plants in 20 pots and give them different amounts of nitrogen fertilizer in sterile, nutrient-free soil.
 In the complete absence of fertilizer, the plants will die.
 With larger amounts of fertilizer the plants will be luxuriant, and when there is too much fertilizer, the resource will become toxic, again leading to dieback in the plants.
 You can thus measure the curve of {numref}`Figure %s <fig_16_5>`  fairly easily and find the point on the left where the plants just survive.
 This is their $R^\star$.

 You can also measure this value for different species independently, and from the results estimate how plants will fare living together.
 To start, suppose that one resource is the most limiting.
 Represent the amount of that limiting resource available in the environment at time $t$ by the symbol $R(t)$ or, for shorthand, simply $R$.
-The amount in excess of minimal needs is
-$R-R^\star$, and that amount of excess will determine the rate of growth.
+The amount in excess of minimal needs is $R-R^\star$, and that amount of excess will determine the rate of growth.
 A tiny excess will mean slow growth, but a larger excess can support faster growth.
 So the equation in {numref}`Figure %s <fig_16_6>`  shows the individual growth rate, $1/N\,dN/dt$, being proportional to how much resource exists in excess.

 As before, $N$ measures the size of the population at time $t$, in number of individuals, total biomass, or whatever units are relevant to the species being studied. $R^\star$ is the smallest amount of resource that can support a viable population, and $m$ tells how the individual growth rate, $(1/N)\,dN/dt$, depends on the amount of resource available in excess of minimal needs.

 Now let us say that $R_{\rm max}$ is the maximum amount of resource available in the environment, in absence of any organisms, and $u$ is the amount of